-Participation of volunteers has been vital to the success of sea turtle conservation and research efforts since they began.
-Today, over 100 volunteers participate each year.
-Patrols to detect, document, and protect nesting Kemp's ridley sea turtles and sea turtle nests began at Padre Island National Seashore in 1986 and have grown since then.
-From the start, volunteers have been a very large portion of the patrollers.
-Volunteers have also provided important aid with various other aspects of the program including radio dispatch, data entry, egg care, hatchling release, necropsy of dead turtles, and many other activities.
+Padre Island National Seashore's Division of Sea Turtle Science and Recovery is very fortunate to have the support of the community and the support of so many dedicated volunteers.
+Participation of volunteers has been vital to the success of sea turtle conservation and research efforts since the program began nearly four decades ago.
+Today, over 100 volunteers participate annually.
+Patrols to detect, document, and protect nesting Kemp's ridley sea turtles and sea turtle nests began at Padre Island National Seashore in 1986 and have continued to grow.
+From the start, volunteers have been a large part of the program.
+Volunteers provide important aid with various aspects of the program including radio dispatch, data entry, egg care, hatchling release, necropsy of dead turtles, and many other activities.

-Local agencies partnered with Texas Department of Transportation to place four 15'x5' sign bridge panels featuring Kemp's ridley sea turtles at the entrance to North Padre Island on the J.F.K.
+Local agencies partnered with Texas Department of Transportation to place four 15'x5' bridge panels featuring Kemp's ridley sea turtles at the entrance to North Padre Island on the J.F.K.
 Causeway.
-The Kemp's ridley images were etched and painted and are prominently seen by those using this primary gateway on and off North Padre Island.
+The Kemp's ridley images were etched and painted and are prominently seen by those using the highway to North Padre Island.

 Local groups spear-headed the painting of a Kemp's ridley sea turtle on the water tower on North Padre Island.
 Input received from the community strongly supported selection of a Kemp's ridley sea turtle over any other animal.
-This water tower is visible within a large area along Park Road 22, to both residents and people that travel to and from the beach.
+The water tower is visible within a large area along Park Road 22, to both residents and people traveling to and from the beach.

-In September 2006, Kris Wimer, owner of an art gallery on North Padre Island, created a fund raiser for the endangered Kemp's ridley sea turtle called Turtle Trail 2006.
-Inspired by the Chicago Cows, Bears in Lake Tahoe, and Dolphins in Corpus Christi, painted aluminum turtles were the art objects that were sold for the benefit of the Kemp's Ridley Recovery Program at the Padre Island National Seashore.
+In September 2006, Kris Wimer, owner of an art gallery on North Padre Island, initiated a fund raiser for the endangered Kemp's ridley sea turtle.
+Inspired by the Chicago Cows, Bears in Lake Tahoe, and Dolphins in Corpus Christi, painted aluminum sea turtles were sold for the benefit of the Kemp's Ridley Recovery Program at the Padre Island National Seashore.
 Forty seven turtles sponsored by local businesses and individuals were auctioned in April 2007 and 100% of the proceeds, over $49,000, went to the Recovery Project.
-Turtle Trail 2008 was conducted similarly and proceeds benefited the ARK (Animal Rehabilitation Keep), where injured animals from the coastal Bend, including the National Seashore, are taken to receive care.
+Turtle Trail 2008 was conducted similarly and proceeds benefited the ARK (Amos Rehabilitation Keep), where injured animals from the Coastal Bend, including the National Seashore, are taken to receive care.